guruprasad-pv/sample-webcrawler/README.md

 The application does the following
 * Seeks the command line input from user for a search value
 * Searches google with the given search value
-* spawns multiple crawlers and looks for JS libraries used
+* Spawns multiple crawlers and looks for JS libraries used
-* Aggregates and displays top JS librari used
+* Aggregates and displays top JS libraries used

 ## Search Components
-GoogleSearch class is used to initiate a search to google using google search API.
+GoogleSearch class is used to initiate a search to google, using google search API.
 The class is configured to query for only 10 results.
-SearchResults and SearchItem classes are used for map the results returned from Google.
+SearchResults and SearchItem classes are used to map the results returned from Google.

 ## JS libraries Search
 JSLibrarySearcher is used for searching for script tags and trying to identify the libraries used.